-- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, utility removal, ductbank installation, tree trimming/removal, staging area development, conduit installation, concrete and asphalt demolition, clearing and grubbing, grading, drain relocation, etc.) occurring in areas that required monitoring.
-The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Protocol-level surveys for a sensitive avian species were initiated at previously identified potential habitat locations.
+- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, ductbank installation, excavation, grading and backfill, clear and grub, tree trimming/removal, conduit installation, pole replacement, etc.) occurring in areas that required environmental compliance monitoring.
+The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Protocol-level surveys for sensitive avian species continued at previously identified potential habitat locations.